john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 The authors fine-tune Llama models using LoRA adapters atop 4 and 8 bit quantized base LLMs without sacrificing performance.
 Additionally, they fine-tune their model using instruction/chat datasets like open assistant/flanv2 and demonstrate performance comparable to ChatGPT as judged by GPT-4, highlighting the importance of data quality over quantity.
 Impressively, this can be done using only a single A100 GPU.

 ## Understanding Transformer Mechanisms
+Understanding *how* transformers implement things (mechanistic interpretability) and other transformer-specific stuff.

 #### [a mathematical framework for transformers](https://transformer-circuits.pub/2021/framework/index.html)

-TODO: i love this paper. lot to add on this!
+TODO: I love this work. lot to add on this!

 #### [What learning alg is in-context learning?](https://arxiv.org/abs/2211.15661)